-HEADLINE MEASURE 3: % of children with concerns touched by F5AC programs and investments who demonstrate developmental improvements
+HEADLINE MEASURE 3: % of children with concerns touched by F5AC programs and investments who demonstrate better health and development outcomes and exposure to violence, among other risk factors.

 We know that early intervention can make a world of difference.
-We also know that a child's overall wellbeing can impact their development, and thus we are using a broad definition of concern to include hunger, housing insecurity, and exposure to violence, among other risk factors.
+We also know that a child's overall wellbeing can impact their development, and thus we are using a broad definition of concern to include hunger, housing insecurity,